-As data from discrimination practice testing studies conducted in ten European countries under ILO supervision or using the "ILO methodology" demonstrated discriminatory behaviour by labour market gate-keepers resulted in high levels of unjustified differential treatment for persons of foreign origin.
-Job candidates of foreign origin or extraction equally qualified with similar training and experience to those of national characteristics had to make four to five times as many applications for job openings to land positive responses.11
+Data from discrimination practice testing studies conducted in ten European countries under ILO supervision or using the "ILO methodology" demonstrated that discriminatory behaviour by labour market gate-keepers resulted in high levels of unjustified differential treatment for persons of foreign origin.
+Job candidates of foreign origin or extraction had to make four to five times as many applications as 'national' candidates for job openings to land positive responses.
+This despite all candidates being equally qualified and with equivalent training and experience.